-This Baked Cinnamon Apple French Toast is an easy make-ahead sweet treat for breakfast or brunch!
+This Baked Cinnamon Apple French Toast Casserole is an easy make-ahead sweet treat for breakfast or brunch!
 It's perfect for entertaining guests with minimum fuss the morning of the gathering.
 Best of all, it's a truly delicious crowd-pleasing recipe that you can make year round.

 - Jalapeño Bacon Popper Quiche

 - Fish Hash

 - Lemon Ricotta Waffles with Blueberry Citrus Syrup

 - Buttermilk Pumpkin Spice Waffles with Toasted Pumpkin Seeds

 - Clinton St. Baking Co.
 Pancakes with Crunchy Bananas

 Tried this recipe?
 Please leave a star ⭐️⭐️⭐️⭐️⭐️ rating in the recipe card below and/or a review in the comments section further down the page.
 You can also follow me on social media on Facebook, Instagram, and Pinterest!